Query Builder

 ‘Group By’ option enabled

-Click the table list on left and press CTRL + F to open the search bar.
+Click the table list on the left and navigate to Search box on the top.
 There you can search for the tables.

 Join Tables